JintusSerdar/Teorem/README.md

 # Teorem Project

-## My Coding Journey
+## How I Started Coding

-This repository represents my first steps into the world of programming.
-What started as a mathematical theorem exploration became the catalyst that ignited my passion for coding.

-## About the Project

-This project contains various Python scripts that I've written to test and improve my understanding of the theorem.
-Through multiple iterations and tests, I've developed different approaches to solve and analyze the problem.
+This project is where my coding journey began.
+I created a math theorem called the Akin Isolation Matrices Method, which helps solve polynomial problems.
+To make it work better, I needed to write some code - and that's how I fell in love with programming!

+## What's In Here

+I wrote a bunch of Python scripts to test my theorem and make it work.
+The more I coded, the more I learned, and the better my programs got.

-### Key Files
+### Files You'll Find
-- `Program_Matrix.py`: Matrix-based implementation
-- `Program_Import.py`: Core implementation with imports
+- Multiple test scripts (`test1.py` through `test15.py`) documenting my learning process
-- `proValueGenerator.py`: Value generation algorithms
+- Value generation scripts (`value generator.py`, `proValueGenerator.py`)
-- `teoremTest.py`: Testing framework
+- Matrix operations (`Program_Matrix.py`)
+- Main program implementations (`main.py`, `Program_Import.py`)
-- Various test files (test 1-15): Different iterations and approaches I explored
+- Various testing and calculation modules

-## Learning Journey

-This project documents my progression from initial experiments to more structured implementations.
-Each test file represents a different approach or improvement in my understanding of both the theorem and programming concepts.

-## Technologies Used
+## Tools Used
 - Python
-- Matrix operations
+- Some matrix math
-- Mathematical algorithms
+- Basic algorithms

 ---
-*This project is a personal learning journey and represents my first venture into programming.*
+*This was my first coding project, and it opened the door to many more exciting projects to come!*